schedion/llmrouter/README.md

 To troubleshoot discovery results, run `python scripts/debug_models.py` inside your virtualenv.
 Use `--json` for machine-readable output or `--full` to print the complete list of models returned by each upstream.

 The bundled GitHub Action (`.github/workflows/model-catalog.yml`) invokes `scripts/build_free_model_catalog.py` to collate the free-tier model lists from Groq, OpenRouter, and NVIDIA NIM into `generated/model_index.json`.
 Secrets `GROQ_API_KEY`, `OPENROUTER_API_KEY`, and `NVIDIA_NIM_KEY` must be set in the repository before the workflow can run.
-The resulting catalog is published as an artifact, and llmrouter fetches it at startup (override the URL with `LLMROUTER_MODEL_INDEX_URL` if you host it elsewhere).
+The resulting catalog is published as an artifact (including a `provider_catalogs` section with the raw free-model lists), and llmrouter fetches it at startup (override the URL with `LLMROUTER_MODEL_INDEX_URL` if you host it elsewhere).
 Set `LLMROUTER_PROVIDERS` (e.g., `groq,openrouter,nvidia_nim`) to specify which providers must advertise a model before it is enabled locally, and ensure the corresponding API keys are available in your runtime environment.
 Use `python scripts/debug_models.py` to inspect which catalog entries are active for your deployment.

 ### Run locally
 ```bash